civican/legisinfo/44-1/bills/C-20/bill_text.md

     the Agency.

+  **(8.1)** For the purposes of subsections (7) and (8), a complaint that is referred to the Commission under regulations made under subparagraph 87(o.1)(ii) is deemed to be a complaint made to the Commission.

-  **(9)** As soon as feasible after a person or entity referred to in subsection (7) receives a complaint, the person or entity, as the case may be, must acknowledge the complaint in writing to the complainant and provide written notice of the complaint to
+  **(9)** As soon as feasible after a person or entity referred to in subsection (7) receives a complaint, the person or entity, as the case may be, must acknowledge the complaint in writing to the complainant **and their legal representative, if any**, and provide written notice of the complaint to

     if the complaint was received by the Commission, the Commissioner and the provincial authority referred to in paragraph (7)(c);